Building the learning capacity of all students

 Reporting at Glenroy College

-All students at Glenroy College receive written reports two times a year, mid year and at the end of the year.
+All students at Glenroy College receive digital reports on Xuno two times a year, mid year and at the end of the year.
 All Year 7-10 students receive reports based on the Victorian Curriculum.
 Year 11 and 12 students receive written reports based on the VCE and/or the VCAL outcomes.

 Interim reports are provided at parent teacher interviews held in Term 1 and Term 3.